hazelcast/hazelcast-mesos/README.md

   ]
 }
 ```
-- Initiate POST request to Marathon REST API via issuing the command below
+- Initiate a POST request to Marathon REST API:

 ```bash
 curl -X POST http://localhost:8080/v2/apps -d @hazelcast.json -H "Content-type: application/json"
 ```
-- Open Marathon UI at `http://localhost:8080`.
-You should see the `hazelcast` application with status `Running` .
+- Open the Marathon UI at `http://localhost:8080`.
+You should see the `hazelcast` application with state `Running`:

 ![Marathon](images/marathon.png)

-- Open Mesos UI at `http://localhost:5050`.
-You should see the hazelcast tasks with state `RUNNING` .
+- Open the Mesos UI at `http://localhost:5050`.
+You should see the Hazelcast tasks with state `RUNNING`:

 ![Mesos](images/tasks.png)

-- Click the `Sandbox` link to see working directory of the task.
+- Click the `Sandbox` link to see the working directory of task:

 ![Sandbox](images/task.png)

-- You can have a look at the logs of the Hazelcast by clicking `hazelcast.log` or `hazelcast.err.log` links.
+- You can have a look at the logs of Hazelcast by clicking on the `hazelcast.log` or `hazelcast.err.log` links.

 ![Logs](images/logs.png)

 ## Configuration

 You can pass environment variables to configure Hazelcast Mesos integration.
-You can either pass those environment variables in the Marathon recipe or in the `start.sh`.
+You can pass those environment variables either in the Marathon recipe or in the `start.sh`.

 | Variable Name  | Default Value   | Description   |
 |---|---|---|